mlrun/ce/charts/mlrun-ce/README.md

 ### Working with ECR

 To work with ECR, you must create a secret with your AWS credentials and a secret with ECR Token while providing both secret names to the helm install command.
+This is relevant for instances running without attached IAM roles.

 Common environment variables: